qonstant/Golang/library/README.md

 # Golang
-This is repository for Golang course in KBTU.
+This is repository for the Golang course at KBTU.